tchayen/markdown-links/examples/wiki-links/various links.md

-# A note with both wiki-style and markdown links
+# A note with both wiki-style and Markdown links

 It has an ID: 20200522233226